Houston Excavation Accident Lawyer

 What Causes Excavation Accidents in Houston?

 There are many factors that may contribute to excavation and trenching accidents in Houston.
 Mistakes during planning, human error, safety measures, and more may all contribute to a serious accident.
-Attorney Brian White & Associates, PC finds that many excavation incidents are attributed to one of more of the following:
+Attorney Brian White Personal Injury Lawyers finds that many excavation incidents are attributed to one of more of the following:

 - Poor planning.
 Much of the risk can be reduced through careful planning before excavation begins.
 Underground utilities should be mapped and construction should be considered to consider vulnerability to soil and wall collapse.